niklasramo/mezr/README.md

 ### getHeight()

 Returns the height of an element in pixels.
 Accepts also the window object (for getting the viewport height) and the document object (for getting the height of the whole document).
+Document height, in the context of this method, is either the document element's height (including it's scroll area) or window's height (without possible scrollbar), whichever is greater.

 **Syntax**